zabbix/zabbix/templates/app/rabbitmq_agent/README.md

 rabbitmqctl set_user_tags zbx_monitor monitoring
 ```

-Login and password are also set in macros:
+A login name and password are also supported in macros functions:

 - {$RABBITMQ.API.USER}
 - {$RABBITMQ.API.PASSWORD}